Jazzpunk

-Jazzpunk is an adventure video game developed by Necrophone Games and published by Adult Swim Games.
+Jazzpunk is a 2014 adventure video game developed by Necrophone Games and published by Adult Swim Games.
 The game was released for Microsoft Windows, OS X and Linux in February 2014.
 A director's cut of the game, self-published by Necrophone Games, was released for the PlayStation 4 in September 2016, and for personal computer platforms in June 2017.

 Gameplay

 Jazzpunk is a single-player, first-person adventure game, focusing on exploration and comedy over puzzle-solving.
 Each mission has one central objective, but the player is free to explore the game world at their own pace, which is populated with a large number of interactive NPCs, each with their own action or gag.
 Mini-games, including mini-golf, a Frogger clone, and a version of Duck Hunt in which the player pelts cardboard ducks with slices of bread from a toaster, also feature prominently in the game's storyline.

 The game also features a minigame, titled "Wedding Qake" (later changed to "Wedding Cake"), in which players try to shoot AI-controlled enemies with wedding-themed weaponry, including wedding cake, roses, and champagne corks, in a Quake deathmatch-style contest.